javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 There are buttons for it at the top of the right pane.
 Let's engage them.

 <span class="devtools" style="background-position:-7px -76px"></span> -- continue the execution, hotkey `key:F8`.
 : Resumes the execution.
-If there are no additional breakpoints, then the execution just continues and the debugger looses the control.
+If there are no additional breakpoints, then the execution just continues and the debugger loses control.

     Here's what we can see after a click on it: